xjdrew/gotunnel/README.md

 ```

 some options:
-* secret: for authenticate and exchange encryption key
+* secret: for authentication and exchanging encryption key
 * tunnels: 0 means gotunnel will and as server; Any value larger than 0 means gotunnel will work as client, and build *tunnels* tcp connections to server.
 * timeout: if can't read a packet body in *timeout* seconds, will recreate this tunnel.
 It's useful if theres is a critical firewall between gotunnel client and server.

 ## Example
 Suppose you have a squid server, and you use it as a http proxy.
-Usually, you will use start the server:
+Usually, you will start the server:
 ```
 $ squid3 -a 8080
 ```